Restoring gauge invariance in conventional fluctuation corrections to a superconductor: Electromagnetic response

-\end{widetext} Here $k^{\mu}=\left(i\omega_{n},\mathbf{k}\right),l^{\mu}=\left(i\varphi_{n},\mathbf{l}\right)$, where $\omega_{n}$ and $\varphi_{n}$ are fermionic Matsubara frequencies.
+Here $k^{\mu}=\left(i\omega_{n},\mathbf{k}\right),l^{\mu}=\left(i\varphi_{n},\mathbf{l}\right)$, where $\omega_{n}$ and $\varphi_{n}$ are fermionic Matsubara frequencies.
 The first three terms are the familiar expressions~\cite{VarlamovBook} for the AL, MT, and DOS diagrams.
 What is of interest here is the additional term given by $\delta K^{\mu\nu}_{\mathrm{Fluc}}$, which is not present in the papers of Aslamazov and Larkin~\cite{Aslamazov_1968, Aslamazov_1975}.
+A similar diagram can be found in Fig.~(11) of Ref.~\cite{SachdevHartnoll_2011} in the context of cross-correlations between hot and cold fermion currents, and it was noted there that this three-point function is in general finite.
 This term is a purely real three-point function.
-It is independent of external momentum, and so as a consequence it does not contribute to finite momentum or finite frequency transport.
-Thus the results of Aslamazov and Larkin for the finite frequency conductivity and diamagnetic susceptibility are unaltered.
-The electrical conductivity is discussed in further detail in subsection~$\left(\mathrm{\ref{sec:Conductivity}}\right)$.
-In Appendix~(\ref{sec:Diamag_diagrams}) it is proved that the Gaussian-level diamagnetic diagram can be expressed simply in terms of the partial derivative of the fluctuation action with respect to the fermionic chemical potential.
-It is intriguing to note that a similar diagram arose in Fig.~$\left(11\right)$ of Ref.~\cite{SachdevHartnoll_2011} in the context of cross-correlations between hot and cold fermion currents, and it was noted there that this three-point function is in general finite.
-The next two subsections show that this diagram is important for establishing (i) gauge invariance of the theory, and (ii) the absence of the Meissner effect in the normal state.
+It is independent of external momentum, and so as a consequence it does not contribute to finite-momentum or finite-frequency transport.
+Thus the results of Aslamazov and Larkin for the finite-frequency conductivity and diamagnetic susceptibility are unaltered.
+The electrical conductivity is discussed in further detail in subsection~(\ref{sec:Conductivity}).
+In Appendix~(\ref{sec:Diamag_diagrams}) it is proved that the Gaussian-level diamagnetic diagram can be expressed simply in terms of the partial derivative of the fluctuation action with respect to the fermionic chemical potential as $\delta K^{\mu\nu}_{\mathrm{Fluc}}\left(i\Omega_{m},\mathbf{q}\right)=-\delta^{\mu i}\delta^{\nu i}\frac{e^{2}}{m}\frac{1}{\beta V}\frac{\partial S_{\mathrm{Fluc}}}{\partial\mu}$.
+The next two subsections show that this diagram is important for establishing (i) gauge invariance, and (ii) the absence of the normal-state Meissner effect.

+The Feynman diagrams for the complete fluctuation EM response kernel are shown in Fig.~(\ref{fig:Fluctuation_diagrams}).
+Note that, these diagrams are not an expansion in loops, or equivalently in terms of the number of fluctuation propagators.
+This was in fact the reason why Maki missed the AL diagram in his paper~\cite{Maki_1968}, as he was focused solely on the single-fluctuation-propagator diagrams (b)-(d).
+The diagrams in Fig.~(\ref{fig:Fluctuation_diagrams}) are the complete set of (ultraclean) Gaussian-level fluctuation diagrams.
+It is the action which has been computed at the Gaussian level, or equivalently, in the diagrammatic language, the free energy has been calculated with only a single fluctuation propagator~\cite{AGDBook,VarlamovBook}.